microsoft/language-server-protocol/_specifications/specification-3-15.md

 }

 /**
- * Represents programming constructs like variables, classes, interfaces etc. that appear in
+ * Represents programming constructs like variables, classes, interfaces etc.
- * a document.
-Document symbols can be hierarchical and they have two ranges: one that
+ * that appear in a document.
+Document symbols can be hierarchical and they
- * encloses its definition and one that points to its most interesting range, e.g. the range
+ * have two ranges: one that encloses its definition and one that points to
- * of an identifier.
+ * its most interesting range, for example, the range of an identifier.
  */
 export interface DocumentSymbol {

 	/**
 	 * The name of this symbol.
-Will be displayed in the user interface and therefore must
+	 * Will be displayed in the user interface and therefore must not be
-	 * not be an empty string or a string only consisting of white spaces.
+	 * an empty string or a string only consisting of white spaces.
 	 */
 	name: string;